GeethaSravanKaja/zoom_POC/output/Zoom_Platform_Analytics_Systems_Reports-Requirements_Conceptual_1.md

 - Security and compliance monitoring
 - Integration and API usage tracking

----

-## 2. Entity Names and Descriptions
+## 2. List of Entity Name with a description

 ### 2.1 Core Business Entities